‘The First Step To Getting Anywhere Is Deciding You’re Not Willing To Stay Where You Are.’

 What’s up, world?
 Well, some would say the roof, and others the sky… but a less literal interpretation for me, would be to say that this is the day my life starts anew.
 Yup, change is in the air!
 Today I embark on my own personal challenge of becoming my happiest, healthiest self!

-If you’ve read last week’s post, then you’ll know how I came to decide to embark on this journey and what you can expect to see from this adventure of mine.
+If you’ve read My 52 Kg Journey, then you’ll know how I came to decide to embark on this journey and what you can expect to see from this adventure of mine.
 I also outlined my plan to change my thoughts about myself and my body so that I can eat better and exercise more – all in the hopes of improving my state of health and quality of life!

 ‘The Body Achieves What The Mind Believes.’